 In 1973, The New American Cinema was well underway.
-The French New Wave had blown the doors of cinema open as to what was possible, and American movies like Bonnie & Clyde (Penn, 1967) and The Wild Bunch (Peckinpah, 1969) had broken down barriers and led the way for a new crop of young filmmakers.
-The closing film for the New York Film Festival was not only the impressive debut of writer/producer/director Terrence Malick, it was also a unique and lasting look at the American criminal.
-Loosely based on the real life exploits of serial killer, Charles Starkweather and his fourteen year-old girlfriend, Caril Ann Fugate, Badlands also drew influence from French New Wave and American literature (mainly Mark Twain and Robert Lewis Stevenson).
+The French New Wave had blown the doors of cinema open as to what was possible, and American movies like Bonnie and Clyde (Penn, 1967) and The Wild Bunch (Peckinpah, 1969) had broken down barriers and led the way for a new crop of young filmmakers.
+The closing film for the New York Film Festival was not only the impressive debut of writer/producer/director Terrence Malick, but it was also a unique and lasting look at the American criminal.
+Loosely based on the real-life exploits of serial killer, Charles Starkweather and his 14-year-old girlfriend, Caril Ann Fugate, Badlands also drew influence from French New Wave and American literature (mainly Mark Twain and Robert Lewis Stevenson).
 In this tale of criminals on the run in America’s Heartland, Malick wove together a fairy tale steeped in philosophy, American vistas, and role-playing.

 Badlands begins with Holly (Sissy Spacek) in bed, playing with her dog.
 Her voiceover tells us about her father, the death of her mother, and moving from Texas to South Dakota.
 An innocent girl, giving a very innocent introduction to her life.
 Fade to black.
 Fade back in: an image of an empty alleyway.
 Cut to Kit (Martin Sheen), crouched over a dead dog.
 “I’ll give you a dollar if you eat this collie,” he says to Cato (Ramon Bieri).
 Already, Malick has established a connection between Kit and Holly using dogs, one alive and one dead.
 A metaphor that doesn’t even pull its punches when it comes to foreshadowing who will and who won’t be alive when all is said and done.
 Lloyd Michaels takes this connection a step further in his book, Terrence Malick, “Badlands proceeds through a series of binary repetitions: two dances, (“Love Is Strange” and “A Blossom Fell”), two testaments (the record left at the fire and the Dictaphone message at the rich man’s house), two boxes of relics (one set aloft and the other buried), two white hats (Holly’s father’s and the rich man’s Panama, which Kit appropriates).” (pg.28-29)

-Holly and Kit leave town and build a tree-house in a nearby forest.
-It isn’t just any tree-house, it’s a fantasy’s version of a tree-house, complete with booby-traps and a password the changes daily.
-Carl Orff’s music (“Gassenhauer”) provide charm and whimsy to images of the two of them adapting to their nature surroundings.
+Holly and Kit leave town and build a treehouse in a nearby forest.
+It isn’t just any treehouse, it’s a fantasy’s version of a treehouse, complete with booby-traps and a password that changes daily.
+Carl Orff’s music (“Gassenhauer”) provides charm and whimsy to images of the two of them adapting to their natural surroundings.
 The exact amount of time that Kit and Holly are on the run is never stated, but comparing their exploits to Starkweather and Fugate, they are probably on the run for no more than a month or so.
-Not a lot of time to construct such an intricate and well-developed tree-house.
-However, this movie is not rooted in reality, and the Starkweather case is merely a jumping off point.
+Not a lot of time to construct such an intricate and well-developed treehouse.
+However, this movie is not rooted in reality, and the Starkweather case is merely a jumping-off point.
 Instead, this is a fairy tale, and Malick wanted to construct a story more akin to Swiss Family Robinson or Treasure Island.
 Even though the movie is set in the 1950s, Malick keeps all period details to a minimum, in turn, enhancing the timeless qualities of the events.
 “Perfectly re-creating an era didn’t interest me. […] Moreover, if you make a successful film about the past, there is no way to avoid nostalgia.
-So I tried to keeping the references to the fifties to a bare minimum […] I didn’t want to be too realistic, too precise, since I wanted to create a fairy-tale quality,” Malick told Michel Ciment (Postif 170 June 1975: 30-34).
-It is here, in the forest, that Badlands breaks into a fairy-tale like logic, and Kit and Holly break into mythic forms of themselves.
+So I tried to keep the references to the fifties to a bare minimum […] I didn’t want to be too realistic, too precise, since I wanted to create a fairy-tale quality,” Malick told Michel Ciment (Postif 170, June 1975: 30-34).
+It is here, in the forest, that Badlands breaks into a fairy-tale-like logic, and Kit and Holly break into mythic forms of themselves.
 The slaying of the Father, the burning of the house, both signify a break from the real world.
 The two of them live here, among the forest, their own little nation of two.

-Malick doesn’t want his character’s to get comfortable, and makes his one and only film appearance as the rich man’s friend.
+Malick doesn’t want his characters to get comfortable and makes his one and only film appearance as the rich man’s friend.
 When one of the actors failed to show up for the scene, Malick stepped in, almost as if he is urging Kit and Holly to get a move on.
 Kit gathers Holly and a myriad of objects and takes off again, this time in the rich man’s Cadillac.
-Before leaving, Kit locks the rich man and his maid in a closet and then leaves them, but not before wiping his finger prints off the door.
+Before leaving, Kit locks the rich man and his maid in a closet and then leaves them, but not before wiping his fingerprints off the door.
 Kit is clearly playing everything off the cuff.
-Kit is not an actual criminal, but he does play one of TV.
+Kit is not an actual criminal, but he does play one on TV.
 Sheen plays Kit like Kit is modeling himself after Charles Starkweather.

-The cops pursue and Kit finds himself in the middle of a bona-fide car chase.
+The cops pursue and Kit finds himself in the middle of a bonafide car chase.
 Kit fires his gun behind him, not to hit the police cruiser, but to egg them on.
-He adjusts the rear view mirror, not to see them, but to make sure his hair looks perfect.
-Kit does manage to get the better of the cruiser and he could make a break for it, but choses to surrender instead.
+He adjusts the rearview mirror, not to see them, but to make sure his hair looks perfect.
+Kit does manage to get the better of the cruiser and he could make a break for it, but chooses to surrender instead.
 Why does Kit turn himself in?
-Holly muses that maybe he was tired of running, and that he would have just gotten caught the next day.
-Kit gives himself up, because getting caught finalizes his identity as the Kit Carruthers, it is impossible to have a story without an ending.
+Holly muses that maybe he was tired of running and that he would have just gotten caught the next day.
+Kit gives himself up because getting caught finalizes his identity as the Kit Carruthers, it is impossible to have a story without an ending.
 Kit shoots out his own tire, builds a cairn to mark the occasion, and raises his hands high over his head.
 Sheriff (Gary Littlejohn) and Deputy (Alan Vint) cuff him and take him away.

-Malick loosely based his script on the real life exploits of Charles Starkweather, a serial killer who slayed eleven people, ten of them, killed between January 25 and January 29, 1958.
-Charles Starkweather was nineteen, a high school dropout, and had an obsession with James Dean.
-On November 30, 1957 (Terrence Malick’s fourteenth birthday) he robbed, shot and killed Robert Colvert when he wouldn’t sell him a toy dog on credit.
-This led the press to calling him “The Mad Dog Killer.”
-From January 25 to January 29, 1958, Starkweather killed ten more in Nebraska and Wyoming.
+Malick loosely based his script on the real-life exploits of Charles Starkweather, a serial killer who slew 11, 10 of them, killed between January 25 and January 29, 1958.
+Charles Starkweather was 19, a high school dropout, and had an obsession with James Dean.
+On November 30, 1957 (Terrence Malick’s 14 birthday) he robbed, shot, and killed Robert Colvert when he wouldn’t sell him a toy dog on credit.
+This led press to call him “The Mad Dog Killer.”
+From January 25 to January 29, 1958, Starkweather killed 10 more in Nebraska and Wyoming.
 He was captured and sentenced to the electric chair on June 25, 1959.
-Malick toned the killing down from eleven to seven, excluding the stabbing, strangling, and the murder of two dogs (there are two dead dogs in Badlands, but they do not meet their ends due to Kit), and changed the ages to better fit the actors.
+Malick toned the killing down from 11 to seven, excluding the stabbing, strangling, and murder of two dogs (there are two dead dogs in Badlands, but they do not meet their ends due to Kit), and changed the ages to better fit the actors.

-Caril Ann Fugate was thirteen when she met Starkweather.
-On January 21, 1958, she came home to find that Starkweather had killed her stepfather and mother, and then killed her two-year old baby sister.
-Her and Starkweather holed up in the house for another six days, until they fled across the state of Nebraska.
-After she was apprehended, she admitted to holding a young couple at gun point while Starkweather robbed them.
+Caril Ann Fugate was 13 when she met Starkweather.
+On January 21, 1958, she came home to find that Starkweather had killed her stepfather and mother, and then killed her two-year-old baby sister.
+She and Starkweather holed up in the house for another six days, until they fled across the state of Nebraska.
+After she was apprehended, she admitted to holding a young couple at gunpoint while Starkweather robbed them.
 The couple was later found dead due to gun and knife wounds.
-Fugate became the youngest woman in the United States to be tried for first-degree murder, and was sentenced to life in prison.
+Fugate became the youngest woman in the United States to be tried for first-degree murder and was sentenced to life in prison.
 She was paroled in 1976 and currently lives in Michigan.